karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/README.md

 History Log
 =============

+- 2.0.2 -- 2021-05-31

+    - fix Install command having 3 extra aliases

+- 2.0.1 -- 2021-05-31

+    - Removing trailing plus in lpi-deps file (to work with Light_PlanetInstaller:2.0.0 api

+- 2.0.0 -- 2021-05-31

+    - new api

+- 1.0.30 -- 2021-05-03

+    - Update dependencies to Ling.Light_PluginInstaller (pushed by SubscribersUtil)

+- 1.0.29 -- 2021-05-03

+    - Update dependencies to Ling.Light_Logger (pushed by SubscribersUtil)

+- 1.0.28 -- 2021-05-03

+    - fix PlanetImportProcessUtil->updateApplicationByWishList post assets/map process not allowing handlers to ask questions to user

+- 1.0.27 -- 2021-05-03

+    - fix typo in conception notes

+- 1.0.26 -- 2021-05-03

+    - fix command names not matching those written in documentation (deps -> dependency, tolink -> to_link, todir -> to_dir)

+- 1.0.25 -- 2021-05-03

+    - fix PlanetImportProcessUtil->updateApplicationByWishList typo

+- 1.0.24 -- 2021-05-03

+    - fix PlanetImportProcessUtil->updateApplicationByWishList trying to logic install even if the light-cli script is not present

+- 1.0.23 -- 2021-05-03

+    - fix LightPlanetInstallerBaseCommand->checkInsideAppDir not creating bigbang script (functional typo)

+- 1.0.22 -- 2021-05-03

+    - update LightPlanetInstallerBaseCommand->checkInsideAppDir, now also creates the BumbleBee planet (required by bigbang) if not found already

 - 1.0.21 -- 2021-05-03

     - update LightPlanetInstallerBaseCommand->checkInsideAppDir, now tries to create the bigbang.php file if not found